BIGJRA/BIGJRA.github.io/src/index.md

 <div class="portfolio-item-container">
   <div class="portfolio-item-desc">
     <h1>Pokemon Desolation Walkthrough</h1>
     The Pokemon Desolation walkthrough is a newer project, intending to round out my walkthrough series of the Reborn-universe of games.
-I'm least familiar with this game and this text is still a major work-in-progress.
+I'm least familiar with this game and this text is still a major work-in-progress and is based on the newest game version <strong>V6<strong>.
   </div>
     <div class="portfolio-item-link">
     <a class="portfolio-item-image" href="/desolation">